rhel-labs/learn-katacoda/networking-basics/step2.md

 connection name as you configured it when running `nmcli con add`

 The configuration file for this connection contains the values corresponding to the new connection.
+The `grep` command is useful for searching for specific file contents.
 You will single in on the line specifying the protocol by searching for `BOOTPROTO` in the connection config file:

 `egrep 'BOOTPROTO' /etc/sysconfig/network-scripts/ifcfg-ethernet1`{{execute T2}}